r4rmas/install-tailwind-react/README.md

 # Tailwindcss with Reactjs
-A shell script for a faster set up of Tailwindss with Reactjs
+A shell script for a faster setup of Tailwindss with Reactjs

 Instructions: